Kobe Steel confirms data tampering in iron powder products, research unit

-TOKYO (Reuters) - Kobe Steel Ltd (5406.T) said on Wednesday it has found cases of data falsification in its iron powder products and at its research unit.
+TOKYO, Oct 11 (Reuters) - Kobe Steel Ltd said on Wednesday it has found cases of data falsification in its iron powder products and at its research unit.

 There was a single case of data tampering of iron powder products the company said, along with 70 cases of data tampering at its research unit Kobelco Research Institute Inc.